-- 1. Start with the type by selecting the last category which applies from this list: - docs only docs are being updated - chore this include refactoring, code style changes, adding missing tests, CI stuff, etc. - perf the primary purpose is to improve performance - fix this fixes a bug - deprecate the change deprecates any part of the API - feature this adds a new user-facing or developer feature - security the change affects a security issue in any way.
+- 1. Start with the type by selecting the last category which applies from this list: - docs only docs are being updated - chore this include refactoring, code style changes, adding missing tests, CI stuff, etc. - perf the primary purpose is to improve performance - fix this fixes a bug - deprecate the change deprecates any part of the API - break the change breaks any part of the API - feature this adds a new user-facing or developer feature - removed this removes a user-facing or developer feature - security the change affects a security issue in any way.
 Please do not push this commit to any public repo.
 Instead contact security@elgg.org.